Here are the tools and services that I use every day to write, create, teach, live well, and run my business-of-one.

 - Zoom: Video communication service with an easy, reliable, cloud platform for video and audio conferencing, chat, and webinars.

 “How do you manage your inbox?”
 I use SaneBox, an artificial intelligence tool that integrates into Gmail to help automatically sort messages into sub-inboxes by priority.
 You can train the system by individual email addresses or let it self-sort messages based on its own interpretation of priority.

-“What do you use to word-process?”
-I use Evernote for cloud-based word-processing across multiple devices (including my Macbook for primary typing-writing, and on my phone to capture ideas when I’m on-the-go).
-I set up Notebooks based on projects, service offerings, and just generally to track blog post and newsletter ideas.
+“What do you use to write, word-process, and take notes?”
+I use Bear for cloud-based word-processing across multiple devices (including my Macbook for primary typing-writing, and on my phone to capture ideas when I’m on-the-go).
+I set up Notes based on projects, service offerings, and just generally to track blog post and newsletter ideas.

-“How do you design graphics?”
-I used Adobe products for years but have recently switched to Canva as a free alternative.
+“How do you design your graphics?”
+While I used to use Adobe products for many years, I have recently switched to Canva as a free alternative.

 “What do you use to create audio-rich images for sharing on social media?”
 I use Wavve, an affordable and efficient tool at only $10/month, to embed automated transcripts of audio clips into dynamic mini videos for social media.

 “How do you collaborate on writing projects with clients and students?”
 I use Google Drive (Google Docs, especially), which is free to use and offers unmatched cloud-based collaboration tools for not only sharing documents but live-updating documents between multiple users.